mayank-dev-15/xrp-agency-management/README.md

-# XRP

-**XRP** is an open-source, AI-assisted agency management system designed for small agencies, freelancers, and service-based teams.

-# XRP
+# XRM

-**XRP** is an open-source, AI-assisted agency management system designed for small agencies, freelancers, and service-based teams.
+**XRM** is an open-source, AI-assisted agency management system designed for small agencies, freelancers, and service-based teams.

 It brings together CRM, project management, team management, accounting, invoices, notifications, role-based access control, and RTL-first user experience into one integrated dashboard.